Óscar Sonejee

 Óscar Sonejee Masand (born 26 March 1976) is an Andorran former professional footballer who played as a midfielder.

 He began his club career as a youth player with Sant Julià before playing for several teams based in Andorra, including three spells with FC Andorra and three with Lusitanos.
 He also spent four years with FC Santa Coloma, helping the side win two Primera Divisió titles.
 He retired from playing at the age of 40 in January 2017 during his third spell with Lusitanos.

-He made his international debut for Andorra in 1997 during a defeat to Estonia and scored the goal in 2000 that secured the nation's first ever point in a competitive international fixture when they drew 1–1 with Malta.
-He went on to become his country's most capped international player until 2015 when his record was surpassed by Ildefons Lima and was the first Andorran player to reach 100 international caps.
+He made his international debut for Andorra in 1997 during a defeat to Estonia.
+He scored the goal in 2000 that secured the nation's first ever point in a competitive international fixture when they drew 1–1 with Malta.
+He went on to become his country's most capped international player until 2015 when his record was surpassed by Ildefons Lima and he was the first Andorran player to reach 100 international caps.
 He finished his career with 106 caps and four goals for the Andorra national team, placing him second to Ildefons Lima in both categories.
 Between 2016 and 2017, he managed the Andorra under-17 side.